 Lockdown exercise rules: How far can I travel for exercise?

-What this actually means in terms of distance has never been fully clarified and the prime minister was criticised at the beginning of the year for his own bike ride, with people pointing out that the trip took him many miles from home.
+Throughout the lockdown, people have been told to stay in their local area for exercise.
+What stay local means in terms of distance has never been fully clarified by the British government and the prime minister himself came under fire earlier in the year, as he was seen on a bike ride many miles away from home.
 Seemingly in response to this, Matt Hancock said, “If you went for a long walk and ended up seven miles away from home, that is OK.

 “But, you should stay local, you should not go from one side of a country to another, potentially taking the virus with you.”

 This would suggest that travelling to a wide open space, such as a public park, for exercise is allowed but crossing borders or counties for a workout is not allowed.
 The advice from the government also recommends travelling by running, cycling or walking when possible.

 How many times can you exercise during lockdown?

 After March 29, it’s legal to leave the house multiple times in one day again.
 This means you can exercise as many times in one day as your like – outdoors now as well as inside your own home.

 The original rules, which limited the number of times you could leave the house, were to prevent incidents of virus transmission in light of the new Covid-19 variant.

 Where can you go to work out?

 Along with public spaces like parks and beaches, outdoor exercise facilities are open again from March 29.